 Permaculture swales can ease the effort of food production while improving the local ecology.
 Each swale has unique characteristics to match the site’s conditions.
 In fact, the above picture is showing large swales on a large farm field.

 Lucky for us that swales are also applicable at a residential scale.
-See how we constructed a swale in our front yard landscape!
+See how I constructed a swale in my front yard landscape!